Great Easy Hikes Near Gatlinburg in the Smokies

 From Sugarlands Visitor Center near Gatlinburg, drive towards Newfound Gap.
-After a mile or so, there will be a sign for the Sugarlands Valley Nature Trail before a parking area with plenty of handicap accessible parking.
+After a mile or so, there will be a sign for the Sugarlands Valley Nature Trail before a parking area with plenty of handicap-accessible parking.

 This lovely loop hike near Gatlinburg is touted as the only handicap accessible trail in the National Park.
-The entire half mile loop is paved in well-maintained concrete that allows passage for wheel chairs or other assistive conveniences.
+The entire half-mile loop is paved in well-maintained concrete that allows passage for wheelchairs or other assistive conveniences.
 This walk is completely flat and is close to Gatlinburg.
 The loop goes through a gorgeous section of forest with several highlights.
 Even better, visitors can pick up a brochure that can guide them on a tour of the loop.
 This is a great way to learn more about the history, flora, and fauna of the Smokies!

 Nestled in the Sugarlands Valley, a historic community, there are old homesteads that you pass by on this walk.
-You can still see chimneys, road beds, and fences from days gone by.
-This adds a great educational element for this hike.
+You can still see chimneys, roadbeds, and fences from days gone by.
+This adds a great educational element to this hike.
 There is also a pleasant stream from the West Prong of the Little Pigeon River that is great for kids to splash and play in.
 If you need a place to rest during the walk, there are several benches that offer a great place to take in this charming valley.

 4. Gatlinburg Trail

-Highlights: Old Homesteads, peaceful streams and forested settings.
+Highlights: Old Homesteads, peaceful streams, and forested settings.

 Elevation Change: Some hills, but mostly level

 Round Trip Hike: 2.6 Miles